reduxframework/redux-framework-4/redux-templates/readme.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-StarterBlocks lets you build full pages with Gutenberg.
+ReduxTemplates lets you build full pages with Gutenberg.
 Import 800+ full page layouts and designs!
 True page builder experience.

 == Description ==
-<strong>StarterBlocks - The Blocks Template Library for Gutenberg</strong>
+<strong>ReduxTemplates - The Blocks Template Library for Gutenberg</strong>

 Supercharge the Gutenberg editor with our ever-growing library of templates.
 Discovery what's possible and implement any design on your website in virtually no time at all.